 As a member, you are required to meet military grooming and uniform standards at all times when on duty.
 You will also be responsible under The Mississippi Code of Military Justice and required to render all military honors and courtesies and follow the orders of those appointed over you.

-Being part of the Mississippi State Guard is a privilege as-well-as an honor to be able to assist our fellow citizens during their most vulnerable times following any type of disaster.
+Being a part of the Mississippi State Guard is a privilege and an honor.
+It enables us to assist our fellow citizens during their most vulnerable times following a disaster of any kind.
 If you have the desire to learn new skills and assist others, please fill out the Contact Request Form and we will contact you to get the process started.